Subscribe Now: 1 Full Year for Only $14.95!

 Mickey’s Very Merry Christmas Party is a hugely popular event, well, actually a series of events, at the Magic Kingdom that happens in the two months leading up to Christmas.
 These parties are after-hours, separately ticketed happenings scheduled several times per week in November and December.
 They usually start the first week in November and run 2-3 times per week through the week before Christmas.

 The Christmas Party is an after-hours event, meaning that the Magic Kingdom closes at 7 pm to all except those who have party tickets.
-In 2014, the Mickey’s Very Merry Christmas Party prices are as follows (prices do not include tax).
+The 2015 Mickey's Very Merry Christmas Party prices are as follows (prices do not include tax).
 The 2017 prices have not yet been released, the below are simply to give you an idea of what the price may be.